Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Some of you might be familiar with "Lassie", the old TV show starring a beautiful MALE collie!
 (Don't ask...that's humans for ya.)
 Well, we recently met another Lassie who is blind - just like us.
 Lassie's pet visited our site and left a message in our Guest Book...no bone though.
 It was clear by the comments left that Lassie has raised her human right.
 And it's really obvious just how much her human loves her - with her little 'disability' and all.

-While he coaches his daughter Felicity on the art of 'flushing out' those pesky birds, you can catch the smile on his face as he remembers earlier days when it was he who was the 'jock'!
+He coached his daughter Felicity on the art of 'flushing out' those pesky birds.
+He'd watch her with the pride only known by a father!
+You'd catch that smile on his face as he was probably remembering his own earlier days when he was a 'jock' about the farm.
+He was a testament of strength and of life!

 "For Christmas, I got a wheelchair from Eddie's Wheelchairs."